 - 1. Looked after and previously looked after children

 - 2. Exceptional social/medical need

 - 3. Children of a member of staff

 - 4. Siblings

 - 5. \Children attending St Michael's CofE (Aided) Infant School

-- 6. Children for whom St Martin's C of E Primary School is their nearest school

-- 7. Any other children
+- 6. Any other children

-\ Criterion 5 will only apply to children who attend St Michael's CofE (Aided) Infant School in Year 2 and will not be applied once a child has left this school d) Reigate & Banstead
+\ Criterion 5 will only apply to children who attend St Michael's CofE (Aided) Infant School in Year 2 and will not be applied once a child has left this school e) Reigate & Banstead